patcg/docs-and-reports/threat-model/readme.md

 #### 1.1.1.
 Assets

 1. Original inputs provided to client APIs.
 Clients expose these APIs to other actors below, which can modify the client’s assets, but should not reveal them.
-2. Unencrypted input shares, for systems which rely on secret sharing among
+2. Unencrypted input shares, for systems which rely on secret sharing among aggregators.

-ors.

 #### 1.1.2.
 Capabilities